Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Methods

 To avoid leading questions that could bias participants' perceived malicious selling strategies, we did not remind participants of any specific malicious strategy.
-Instead, when they mentioned experiences related to the strategies in our taxonomy, we asked follow-up questions regarding participants' attitudes, such as ``Do you trust the streamer?'' ``Are you satisfied with the product?''
-Then, we asked the participants to further explain why they think so or not, and how they reacted to that.
-If participants never mentioned any malicious selling strategy, we asked a general question, ``Have you noticed anything inappropriate or wrong, or that you feel uncomfortable with, including the streamer, the assistant, viewers, and the interface designs?''
+Instead, when they mentioned experiences related to the strategies in our taxonomy, we asked follow-up questions regarding participants' attitudes, such as ``Do you trust the streamer?'' or ``Are you satisfied with the product?''
+Then, we probed to further explain why they did or did not think so and how they reacted to this.
+If participants never mentioned any malicious selling strategy, we asked ``Have you noticed anything inappropriate or wrong, or that you feel uncomfortable with, including the streamer, the streamer's assistant, viewers, and the interface designs?''
 If participants answered no, we did not ask any probing questions.
-In the end, we asked participants for suggestions to improve the livestream shopping experience.
+At the end, participants were asked to suggest ways to improve the livestream shopping experience.

 Each interview lasted approximately 40-50 minutes.
 Participation in the interview was voluntary.
-All interviews were audio-recorded with participants' approval.
+All interviews were audio-recorded with participants' approval and transcribed to text.